T3DocumentationStarter/Public-Info-055/Documentation/Administration/Index.rst

 ======

 If a newer version from this distribution is installed its update script should be executed.
-It can be started through its update button available through the extension manager.
+It can be started through the update button available in the extension manager.

 .. figure:: ../Images/Administration/Admin_Update.jpg
    :alt: Distribution update button